J95Ortiz/hangman-game/README.md

 5. Still within the "Settings" section, look for Buildpacks and click on "Add Buildpack".
 The builpacks required were Python and Nodejs (_it's really important that Python is the first buildpack selected, although the order can be altered by clicking and dragging the buildpacks_).

-6. Go back over to the "Deploy" section and link your github account by clicking on the Github button.
-Sign in to your Github account if necessary, and once this is done type the name of the repository you want to deploy and search for it using the Search button.
+6. Go back over to the "Deploy" section and link your GitHub account by clicking on the GitHub button.
+Sign in to your GitHub account if necessary, and once this is done type the name of the repository you want to deploy and search for it using the Search button.
 Once you've found it press "Connect".
-This will link the Heroku app to the code in Github.
+This will link the Heroku app to the code in GitHub.

 7. There are two ways of finalising the application's deployment.
-At the bottom of the "Deploy" section you will find an "Automatic deploys" and a "Manual deploy" subsection and you'll have to choose which method you'd prefer.
+At the bottom of the "Deploy" section, you will find an "Automatic deploys" and a "Manual deploy" subsection and you'll have to choose which method you'd prefer.
 The main difference between these options is that the Manual deploy option deploys the application by running the current code, however if any changes are made these will not be reflected until another Manual deploy is actioned.
 I've added links for further information about both of these options below.

    - [Heroku Automatic Deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys)
    - [Heroku Manual Deploys](https://devcenter.heroku.com/articles/github-integration#manual-deploys)

-8. On this occasion I chose the Automatic deploys option as it updates the application code automatically on Heroku every time a new commit is pushed through to Github.
+8. On this occasion I chose the Automatic deploys option as it updates the application code automatically on Heroku every time a new commit is pushed through to GitHub.

 9. Once the deployment has finished, a message will appear to confirm this above a button that says "view" which will take you to the deployed application.